goat-package/goat/plugin.md

 ![fragment](proposal.png)

-Notice that a unit can han l number of proposal variants by relying on non-determinism and the value of attribute ref.
+Notice that a unit can have "l" number of proposal variants by relying on non-determinism and the value of attribute ref.
 The unit can start with high expectation and keeps lowering until it is paired into a Cluster.

 A Fragment of the Cluster behavior wehre a cluster recieve a proposal is shown below: